As the Appropriations debate rages on for fiscal year 2020, that begins October 1, BLM begins to set the end of the 2019 roundup calendar.

 We expect to see BLM Colorado move on West Douglas and Sand Wash.
 Wyoming to move at Green Mountain.
 Utah at Chokecherry, Mt Elinor, Swasey.
 Oregon at Stinkingwater, Barren Valley.

-We expect NV to be a primary target after funding allocations in October.
-Diamonds, Roberts, Fish Lake and Creek, Eagle and the Calico Mountains, as first target zones.
+We expect NV to be a primary target.
+Diamonds, Roberts, Fish Lake and Fish Creek, Eagle, Antelope and the Calico Mountains, as first target zones.
 NV tends to get the hottest, and coldest, months on the schedule.
 July and August….
 December through the end of February…. are the most frequent months you find yourself, at the beginning and ending of every roundup season, watching very pregnant mares and teeny babies run.

 Most of these operations will be run without any actual management document designed for wild horses, not other uses, the HMAP.